 Some portions of the IB website are available to WAML members only.

-See the Publications page for more information.
+page for more information.

-News & Notes is a bimonthly web-based newsletter that includes time-sensitive items such as cataloging news, information about new mapping products, employment opportunities, and mapping agency news.
+, currently suspended, was a bimonthly web-based newsletter that included time-sensitive items such as cataloging news, information about new mapping products, employment opportunities, and mapping agency news.
 News & Notes

-Last Modified: August2017
+Last Modified: August2020

 ©Western Association of Map Libraries.
 All rights reserved.